rmerkel/P/README.md

  0.20	| Refactored the interpreter step routine, adding more run-time tests and -t option 0.21   | Write and writeln nolonger quote character values.
 Major refactor of Datum.
  0.22   | Write[ln] now supports arrays and strings.
+ 0.23   | Call and jump indirection; target address is on the stack

 ## Design and implementation notes